-The Company has not been able to apply Practices 5.2 and 5.9 of the MCCG 2021 as the Board is of the view that application of both these Practices will require some time.
+The Company has not been able to apply Practices 5.2 and 5.9 of the MCCG as the Board is of the view that application of both these Practices would require some time.
 Although less than half of the Board comprises independent directors, however, the Company fulfills the requirement of at least one-third (1/3) of the Board comprises independent directors as stipulated under paragraph 15.02(1) of the Main LR.
-The Board believes that its current structure is able to discharge the Board's priorities objectively with the balance of power and authority on the Board.
+There is currently one (1) female Director on the Board.
+The Board, taking into account the nature of the operations of the Group, considers its current size and composition to be adequate for effective decision-making and the ability to discharge the Board's priorities objectively with the balance of power and authority on the Board.

-The Board is chaired by a Non-Independent Non-Executive Director.
 The Non-Executive Directors are independent of management and have no relationships that could materially interfere with the exercise of their independent judgment.
 Together, the Directors have wide range of experience in business, corporate, banking and financial experience.